 Go-Ape prices for the full adventure: Adult £36, Child £28.

-Looking for more fun things to do in London with children?
-Check out this post ‘50 best things to do in London with children‘!
+Looking for more fun things to do in London with kids?
+Check out ‘50 best things to do in London with children‘!

 Pump House Gallery: